 Universities of Teacher Education (UTE) require students to hold a matura/maturité, an EDK-recognised teaching diploma, or a degree from a university of applied sciences for the Bachelor course.
-If you want to teach at upper secondary level you must hold a Master’s degree in one or two school subjects.
+If you want to teach at an upper secondary level, you need a master’s degree in one or two school subjects.

 Language skills for admission to Swiss university

-You should be able to speak the teaching language of the university (French, German or Italian) to a reasonable standard, although some Master’s programs are taught in English.
+You should be able to speak the teaching language of the university (French, German, or Italian) to a reasonable standard.
+However, some master’s programs are taught in English.
 You may be asked to sit a language test or gain a language certificate before being accepted into a course.
 Some universities offer free language courses for foreign students during the summer holidays and/or during the academic year.
 Others offer low-cost language courses through their language centers.

 Cost of studying in Switzerland

 Most Swiss universities are publicly funded which makes studying at a Swiss university relatively affordable.
 Private universities charge higher tuition fees than public universities.

 Fees vary between universities but they are generally lower than many other countries.
 They range between CHF 500 and CHF 2,000 per semester.
-Some universities apply a surcharge for foreign students, for example, CHF 500 per semester for students on a Bachelor’s program and CHF 100 on a Master’s/PhD program.
-If you are coming to Switzerland on an exchange program between your home university and a Swiss university, you do not pay any tuition fees.
+Some universities apply a surcharge for foreign students, for example, CHF 500 per semester for students on an undergraduate program and CHF 100 on a postgraduate program.
+If you’re an exchange student, you do not pay any tuition fees.

 You do have to be able to support yourself while you’re studying in Switzerland.
 The cost of living in Switzerland is quite high.
 About CHF 10,000 per semester should cover books and materials, health insurance, accommodation, meals, excursions, and other expenses.

 Student accommodation in Switzerland